 1. TMJ Disorder Because of Jaw Misalignment

-The temporomandibular joint unites your jaw to your skull.
+The temporomandibular joint unites your jaw with your skull.
 If your upper and lower jaws are crooked, you could go through TMJ disorder.
-It could be headaches due to clenching your teeth, soreness, and many other generals and dental health concerns.
+It could be headaches due to clenching your teeth, soreness, and many other generals dental health concerns.

 2. Inappropriate Bite

 Individuals with underbites, overbites, or gaps between their upper and lower jaws may have a problem biting appropriately.
 An improper bite implies you may depend on your back teeth more than you would if your front teeth were correctly aligned, which could lead to problems for the back teeth.

 Possibly one of the most worrying effects of crooked teeth, forming sounds like “C”, “S” and “J”.
 This may provoke individuals to stay away from using such things as public speaking or to have bigger apprehension during job interviews than they usually would.

 It is not true that individuals with twisted teeth have low self-esteem by any means.
 No matter whether your teeth are straight, crooked, or missing altogether, you can be confident.
 Though, straightening your teeth may heighten your self-confidence level even higher than it already is.

 5. Greater Chances for Tooth Decompose and Gum Infection

 To put it in simple words, the negative effects of warped teeth include a greater possibility of tooth damage.
 This is correct for a number of the above-mentioned reasons, counting: lack of ability to brush every surface, trouble when flossing, avoidable pressure on your back teeth, and hitting your back teeth inappropriately when chewing.

 6. Challenge When Brushing and Flossing